MaayanLab/clustergrammer-docs/docs/_build_html/_sources/index.rst.txt

 Welcome to Clustergrammer's Documentation!
 ------------------------------------------
 Clustergrammer is a web-based tool for visualizing and analyzing high-dimensional data as interactive and shareable hierarchically clustered heatmaps (see :ref:`intro_heatmap_clustergram`).
-Clustergrammer's front end (:ref:`clustergrammer_js`) is built using `D3.js`_ and its back end (:ref:`clustergrammer_py`) is built using `Python`_.
 Clustergrammer produces highly interactive visualizations that enable intuitive exploration of high-dimensional data and has several optional biology-specific features (e.g. enrichment analysis; see :ref:`biology_specific_features`) to facilitate the exploration of gene-level biological data.
-The project is free and open-source and can be found on `GitHub`_.
+The project is free and open-source (all code is available on GitHub).

 .. raw:: html